 - Drive to doctor visits

-Others may rely on one caregiver.
+Others may rely on a caregiver.
 Some choose a mother, spouse, or adult child living at home.
 Preparing ahead for help will make chores easier during chemo.
 Be creative and bold; you may find you have more helpers than you think.

 Support networks can be great.
 Your neighbor might be willing to pick your kids up from school.
 A relative might be able to send over a pre-prepared meal for your family on days when you've had treatment and don't feel well.
 A friend might be able to drive you to the doctor.
 Pre-arranged help can allow your caregiver to take a breather and do something else.
 If all goes well, the chores will get spread out.
 Sometimes the biggest obstacle is allowing yourself to ask for help.
 That part is up to you.
 Remember how good it feels when you are able to help someone else.
 This is what you are giving to others who love you and want you to have an easier time during chemo treatments.

-For assistance, see the Support Network Worksheet.
+For assistance, see the Support Network Worksheet

 Some people rely on their spouse, or other family members, to be the primary caregiver.
 It can be helpful to bring a caregiver with you when you speak with your doctor.
 Caregivers can take notes and help you remember what the doctor said.

 Though caregivers can be vital to your success, they need rest and support too.
 You can help your caregiver get support by asking them to reach out to people who understand the pressure of their role.

 Caregivers can learn more about chemo at this special caregivers page.

 Here are some things you can do right now to help create a support network for your chemo journey:

 - Make a list of 5 people who may be able to help you.